Tom16Dev/EssentialBase/README.md

 # EssentialBase
 All Basic FiveM needs wrapped up into one resource, you can edit the settings in the config file.

-# Contact
+Features:
+- Optimised
+- Easy to edit configuration file
+- Fully Standalone

+Notes:
-Feel Free to contact me on Discord Tom.#0016 with anything.
+- Feel Free to contact me on Discord Tom.#0016 with anything.
-Any improvements can be made in PR's.
+- Any changes or improvements made to this resource must be added with a Pull Request.